nysoftwarelab/All-Posts-List-Widget/README.md

 Wordpress - All Posts List Widget

-A widget to view your posts as a list at any page or post.
+A widget to view your posts as a list at any page of your website.
 Includes custom filters for specific posts, pages or tags.

+A big variety of features helps you to build any post list you like.

+- Choose any post, tag or category to view.

+- Choose the Number of columns you like

+- Choose posts per page, title tag, thumbnail size, featured image size and featured image display style

+- Select meta box possition and alignment

+- Choose to show date with you own custom format if you like.

+- Choose any of the rest meta tags like author, comments, categories etc.

+- Select to view and style the excerpt style.

 - It provides ordering by Standard WordPress fields or any ACF field.